sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 # SAS Studio Custom Steps for virtual Python environments

+> **NOTE**: Over time the steps in this subfolder will be deprecated and replaced with a new version that will be stored in a step-specific subfolder

+> 27AUG2025: Custom step **Python - Create a Virtual Environment** has a new version that now lives in a dedicated subfolder, see [subfolder Python - Create a Virtual Environment](../Python%20-%20Create%20a%20Virtual%20Environment).

 ## Description
 Package your Python-based analytics solutions in a portable, repeatable, and reusable manner.
 This repo contains **five** SAS Studio custom steps which help you create, activate, and switch between virtual Python environments for use within SAS Viya.